Business Aviation Insider nameplate

 The U.S. Customs and Border Protection’s (CBP) Visa Waiver Program (VWP) provides flexibility and convenience for citizens of participating countries arriving to the U.S. The VWP essentially allows certain operators to bring citizens or nationals of 42 countries into the U.S. without a visa.
 These approved operators, called “signatory carriers,” may be scheduled and non-scheduled commercial operators, or U.S.-based private, non-revenue operators.

 “The key benefit is undoubtedly the ease the VWP gives qualifying visitors by making their travel more convenient and efficient,” said Abdul Charafeddin, UAS International Trip Support’s executive vice president – Americas.
 “Avoiding the visa application process also saves visitors time and money.”
-In addition, the program provides flexibility in travel schedule, he said.
+In addition, the program provides flexibility in travel scheduling, he said.

 Recently, Qatar and Israel were added to the list of participating countries.
 Romanian nationals and citizens will be eligible on March 31, 2025.
 According to Juan Muniz, GRS product owner at Universal Weather and Aviation, Inc., these are the first additions to the VWP participating countries list since Croatia was added in 2021.